causalfragility-lab/decisionpaths/paper/paper.md

 # Summary

 `decisionpaths` is an R package for constructing and auditing longitudinal decision paths from panel data.
-The package implements the **Decision Infrastructure Paradigm** [@hait2026], which conceptualizes institutional artificial intelligence (AI) systems not as static classifiers or point-in-time treatments, but as infrastructures that generate time-ordered sequences of binary decisions.
-These sequences, referred to as *decision paths*, represent the cumulative institutional actions experienced by individuals across time and form the primary empirical object of analysis.The package is designed for researchers working with longitudinal institutional decision data in domains such as education, health systems, public policy, and organizational analytics.
+The package implements the **Decision Infrastructure Paradigm** [@hait2026], which conceptualizes institutional artificial intelligence (AI) systems not as static classifiers or point-in-time treatments but as infrastructures that generate time-ordered sequences of binary decisions.
+These sequences, referred to as *decision paths*, represent the cumulative institutional actions experienced by individuals across time and form the primary empirical object of analysis.
+The package is designed for researchers working with longitudinal institutional decision data in domains such as education, health systems, public policy, and organizational analytics.

 The package provides a five-step workflow for auditing institutional decision systems.
 Researchers can (1) construct a `decision_path` object from longitudinal panel data, (2) compute per-unit path descriptors including dosage, switching rate, onset, and duration, (3) estimate the Decision Reliability Index (DRI), a measure of temporal stability inspired by classical reliability theory [@cronbach1951; @nunnally1978], (4) quantify trajectory diversity using Shannon decision-path entropy [@shannon1948], and (5) evaluate subgroup equity using standardized mean differences in path-level outcomes.

 The package enables researchers to examine how algorithmic decision systems evolve over time, complementing existing approaches in causal inference and sequential decision analysis that emphasize dynamic treatment regimes and temporally ordered interventions [@rubin1974; @robins2000; @murphy2003].
 A companion Stata package, `dpath`, implements the same framework for Stata users.

 # Statement of Need

 Artificial intelligence systems are increasingly embedded in educational institutions, healthcare organizations, and public policy environments, where they repeatedly assign binary decisions to individuals across time.
-Examples include early-warning systems that flag students for intervention, clinical decision support systems that recommend treatments, and automated risk scoring systems used in administrative decision-making.
+Examples include early-warning systems that flag students for intervention, clinical decision-support systems that recommend treatments, and automated risk-scoring systems used in administrative decision-making.

 Automated decision systems have become an important subject of study in fields such as algorithmic governance, educational data mining, and algorithmic fairness [@barocas2019; @kizilcec2022].
 However, empirical analyses typically represent algorithmic decisions using static variables, such as treatment indicators or observed covariates.
 These representations obscure the temporal structure of decision processes.

-This limitation is important because algorithmic systems generate *sequences* of institutional actions rather than isolated decisions.
+This limitation matters because algorithmic systems generate *sequences* of institutional actions rather than isolated decisions.
 Two individuals with similar observed characteristics may receive different cumulative exposures to interventions, experience different levels of decision instability, or encounter interventions at different points in their trajectories.
 Such differences may influence outcomes, complicate causal interpretation, and contribute to distributional inequalities.

 `decisionpaths` provides a software implementation of the Decision Infrastructure Paradigm, enabling researchers to:

-- Represent institutional decision systems as generators of time-ordered decision sequences rather than static variables;
+- Represent institutional decision systems as generators of time-ordered decision sequences rather than static variables.

 - Quantify temporal consistency of decision assignment using the Decision Reliability Index (DRI), defined as

+\[
-  $\text{DRI} = 1 - \mathbb{E}[\text{Switch}_i]$,
+\text{DRI} = 1 - \mathbb{E}[\text{Switch}_i]
+\]

-  where $\text{Switch}_i$ denotes the individual switching rate [@cronbach1951; @nunnally1978];
+where \(\text{Switch}_i\) denotes the individual switching rate [@cronbach1951; @nunnally1978].

 - Measure decision-path entropy

+\[
-  $H^* = -\sum_j p(\omega_j)\log_2 p(\omega_j)$
+H^* = -\sum_j p(\omega_j)\log_2 p(\omega_j)
+\]

-  to summarize the diversity of trajectories generated by a decision system [@shannon1948];
+to summarize the diversity of trajectories generated by a decision system [@shannon1948].

-- Classify infrastructures into four system types—static (Type I), periodic (Type II), continuous (Type III), and human-in-the-loop (Type IV)—each implying different temporal decision dynamics;
+- Classify infrastructures into four system types—static (Type I), periodic (Type II), continuous (Type III), and human-in-the-loop (Type IV)—each implying different temporal decision dynamics.

 - Evaluate subgroup disparities in decision exposure and stability using standardized mean differences at the level of decision paths.

 To our knowledge, no existing R package integrates longitudinal path construction, reliability diagnostics, entropy-based complexity measures, and equity auditing for binary decision sequences in panel data.

 # Decision Infrastructure Paradigm

-The Decision Infrastructure Paradigm models an AI-mediated decision system observed across discrete time periods $t = 1, \ldots, T$.
+The Decision Infrastructure Paradigm models an AI-mediated decision system observed across discrete time periods \(t = 1, \ldots, T\).
 The decision-generation process can be written as

-$$
+\[
-D_t = g(A_t, X_t),
+D_t = g(A_t, X_t)
-$$
+\]

-where $X_t$ represents observed information at time $t$ and $A_t$ denotes the internal state of the decision system (for example model parameters, thresholds, or policy rules).
+where \(X_t\) represents observed information at time \(t\) and \(A_t\) denotes the internal state of the decision system (for example model parameters, thresholds, or policy rules).

 Systems may evolve over time through a state-update mechanism

-$$
+\[
-A_{t+1} = h(A_t, D_t, Y_t),
+A_{t+1} = h(A_t, D_t, Y_t)
-$$
+\]

-where $Y_t$ represents observed outcomes or feedback signals.
+where \(Y_t\) represents observed outcomes or feedback signals.

-The framework is algorithm-agnostic and does not require knowledge of the functions $g(\cdot)$ or $h(\cdot)$.
+The framework is algorithm-agnostic and does not require knowledge of the functions \(g(\cdot)\) or \(h(\cdot)\).
 Instead, the observable decision path

-$$
+\[
 \mathcal{P}_i = \{D_{i1}, D_{i2}, \ldots, D_{iT_i}\}
-$$
+\]

 serves as an empirical representation of the underlying decision infrastructure [@hait2026].

 # Core Functions

 `decisionpaths` provides six user-facing functions organized around the five-step decision infrastructure audit workflow.

 | Function | Description |
 |---|---|